fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## Natural and Pure Food

 ### Jan 28
+**Some discussion questions for class:**
+Why were Graham Crackers invented?
+Why were they bland?
+What's a sanitarium?
+What were they for?
+To what extent were corn flakes invented by accident?
+T/F: Most of the food items in the health reform cuisine emerged as the result of a particular vision of what food should be.
+Do clean labels make products healthier?
+Is hummus a natural food?
+Can there ever be a satisfactory label?

 - Nicholas Bauch, _A Geography of Digestion_, 77--101 (Flaked Cereal) [[ONLINE](http://libproxy.unm.edu/login?url=https://search.ebscohost.com/login.aspx?direct=true&db=nlebk&AN=1367888&site=ehost-live&scope=site&ebv=EB&ppid=pp_46)]
 - Nadia Berenstein, [Clean Label's Dirty Little Secret](https://newfoodeconomy.org/clean-label-dirty-little-secret/).